Protect apps with Microsoft Defender for Cloud Apps Conditional Access App Control

 It's possible to bypass the proxy in cases where the application itself embeds the token within the links.
 An end user can copy the link and access the resource directly in that case.

-It's possible to bypass the defined copy/cut policy by using the browser developer tools.
-For example, in a policy that prevents copy of content from Microsoft Word, it's possible to view the content using Developer Tools, copy the content from there and then bypass the proxy.
+It's possible to bypass the copy/cut policy and file download policy by using browser developer tools.
+For example, in a policy that prevents copying content from Microsoft Word, it's possible to view the content through Developer Tools, copy the content from there and bypass the proxy.

 Proxy can be bypassed by a parameter change